-Clean eating on a budget seems to be a contradiction in itself.
+Maybe you think, clean eating on a budget seems to be a contradiction in itself.
 “Eat clean” books often recommend complex recipes with many exotic ingredients that could empty your wallet.
 Often, they also promote the use of overpriced supplements.

-Hopefully – after 35 weeks of clean eating – you should know better…
+Hopefully – after 35 weeks of eating clean – you should know better…

-Most staples of the basic clean eating kitchens are cheap or affordable.
+Most staples of the basic clean eating kitchen are cheap or affordable.
 Clean eating in general, and especially the presented 80/20 approach, offers many opportunities to save money.
 More about this in a minute…

 Which clean eating foods are expensive?

 This is something everybody has to decide for themselves.
 More important is the question of what means “too expensive?”
 Can healthy nutrition really be too expensive?
 If you consider life and your health as your highest asset, then you can hardly hold this claim.
-Clean eating in that case is not expensive but essential and self-evident.
+Clean eating, in that case, is not expensive but essential and self-evident.

 But what can you do if you have a fixed budget that doesn't seem to be enough?
 Even then, you have still so many smart options…

-6 habits that support clean eating on a budget
+6 habits that support eating clean on a budget

-If unsure, I highly recommend checking EWG’s Shopper’s Guide to Pesticides in produce.
+If unsure, I highly recommend checking EWG's Shopper's Guide to Pesticides in Produce.
 It provides yearly updates about the cleanest 15 conventionally-raised fruits and vegetables.

 Planning daily bread consumption offers huge money saving potential

-No matter if you bake your whole grain bread on your own or if you buy organic whole grain bread, it costs you either time or money.
+No matter if you bake your whole wheat bread on your own or if you buy organic whole grain bread, it costs you either time or money.
 What’s more?
 Bread goes stale fairly quickly.
-I have no numbers for the US – but did you know that bread is Britain’s most wasted food?
-Let’s be honest…
+I have no numbers for the US – but did you know that bread is Britain's most wasted food?
+Let's be honest…

 How often in your life have you been forced to throw away moldy bread?
 Now, do a calculation on how much money you could have saved on this bread waste quantity.